simon-ritchie/apysc/docstring_markdowns/apysc/_event/click_interface.md

 ### `_initialize_click_handlers_if_not_initialized` method docstring

-Initialize _click_handlers attribute if it hasn't been initialized yet.
+Initialize the _click_handlers attribute if it hasn't been initialized yet.

 ### `click` method docstring